Secure Hybrid Key Growing via Coherence Witnessing and Bipartite Encoding: Security analysis

 \subsection{Authentication completeness}

 With regard to completeness, Bob is trivially accepted given no malicious parties and no quantum noise.
-In such case, and setting $L = N$, Alice is also accepted, because Bob performs the swap test against a state that flags each coherence witness in all instances.
-Namely, idealistically \cite{born_rule, wilde},
+In such a case, and setting $L = N$, Alice is also accepted, because Bob performs the swap test against a state that flags each coherence witness in all instances.
+Namely, ideally \cite{born_rule, wilde},

-Moreover, given the continuity of both the expected QBER and $\hat{W}$ with respect to state fidelity, an adequate choice of $\mu$ and $\tau$ ensures completeness in setups with low-noise conditions.
+Moreover, given the continuity of both the expected QBER and $W$ with respect to quantum-state fidelity, an adequate choice of $\mu$ and $\tau$ ensures completeness in setups with low-noise conditions.